AnkitKumar8080/vercel-clone/README.md

 ### S3 Reverse Proxy

 - The S3 reverse proxy serves static files from an S3 bucket.
-- Access static files via `http://localhost:4003`.
+- Access static files via `http://subdomain.localhost:4003`.

 ## Environment Variables

+Change the env variables in each of the following 3 - dir

 - **REDIS_SERVER_HOST**: Hostname of the Redis server.
 - **REDIS_SERVER_PORT**: Port of the Redis server.